mdancho84/mdancho84.github.io/_posts/2023-08-06-tables-in-r-from-excel.md

 ## Step 3: Load the Excel File into R

-Next, load the excel file
+Next, load the excel file.

 ![Load the Excel File](/assets/065_02_load_excel.jpg)